 My guide hailed a passing villager and asked after the cremation.
-The man who would be scattered in the water was 60 years old.
+We were told that the man who would be scattered in the water was 60 years old.

 The overprotective mom of the Asian female trekker

 This Nepal trip was my first ‘real’ solo trip, and within this solo trip was my first ‘real’ trekking experience.

 Of course I had gone trekking before, when I was undergoing navy reservist training.
-But I had at least one whole platoon with me, and it was only in my own country.
+But I had at least a whole platoon with me, and it was only ever in my own country.
 My mother felt emotionally just about capable of dealing with that.
 (I think she secretly kept the phone number of the Admiral of the Navy, though.)

 It made no difference, because Annapurna is far away, and I think she couldn’t work out how to obtain the phone number of the Nepali army chief.
 You know, to demand helicopters to be sent after me in an emergency.
 (It’s not just you, Mama!
 Don’t be shy!)

 It didn’t help that her friends pass on stories about trekkers perishing in the Nepali wilderness (usually the unfortunate soul in question left his guide to wander off on his own – and yes, it’s always a ‘he’).